 As the saying goes, a week is a long time in politics.
-However, recent events have been unprecedented.
+However, recent events have been unprecedented and there has already been a reversal on the emergency budget!.
 At the Mini Budget a new Prime Minister and Chancellor launched a new agenda, ‘The Growth Plan’.

 Three weeks later, after huge turmoil, a reversal of most of the elements of that plan and a new statement planned for 31 October.
 This is now being referred to as the Medium-Term Fiscal Plan, where the Chancellor will publish the government’s fiscal rules alongside an Office for Budget Responsibility forecast, together with what are described as ‘further measures’.

 The changes outlined on 17 October are designed to ensure the UK’s economic stability and provide confidence in the government’s commitment to fiscal discipline.
 Below, we have outlined the current position.

 National Insurance contributions

 In September 2021 the government published its proposals for new investment in health and social care in England.
 The proposals were intended to lead to a permanent increase in spending not only in England but also by the devolved governments.
 To fund the investment the government introduced a UK-wide 1.25% Health and Social Care Levy based on the National Insurance contributions (NICs) system but ringfenced for health and social care.

 The Health and Social Care Levy Act provided for a temporary 1.25% increase to both the main and additional rates of Class 1, Class 1A, Class 1B and Class 4 NICs for 2022/23.
 From April 2023 onwards, the NIC rates were intended to revert back to 2021/22 levels and be replaced by a new 1.25% Health and Social Care Levy.

 However, the government has confirmed that it will: